IGC laboratories host MSc students from several universities to conduct their MSc project, as part of their MSc thesis.

 E-mail contact: [email protected]

-Abstract: The mammalian gut is home to thousands of species and its diversity is a biomarker of health.
-In this project we use mice as a model system to understand how dynamic is the gut microbiome and how newly colonisers of the gut evolve.
-We are interested to discover conditions, such microbe-microbe competition and/or diet supplementation capable of lowering the ability of antibiotic resistant bacteria to persist in the gut.
+Abstract: The mammalian gut is home to thousands of species and its diversity is a biomarker for health.
+This project aims to use mice as a model system to understand how dynamic is the gut microbiome and how newly colonisers of the gut evolve.
+We are interested in assessing conditions, such as microbe-microbe competition and/or diet supplementation capable of lowering the ability of antibiotic resistant bacteria to persist in the gut.
 (See Cardoso, Durao, Amicone and Gordo 2020, Nature Ecology & Evolution).

 IGC Group: Cell Biology of Tissue Morphogenesis